Hydr8gon/VitaControl/README.md

 VitaControl aims to support a wide variety of bluetooth controllers on the PlayStation Vita, as well as making it easy to add support for new ones.
 Pull requests are welcome!

 ### Downloads
-Automatic builds are provided via GitHub Actions; to download them, you'll need to be signed in with a GitHub account.
+Automatic builds are provided via GitHub Actions; you can download the latest one from the [releases page](https://github.com/Hydr8gon/VitaControl/releases).

 ### Usage
 Place `vitacontrol.skprx` in the `ur0:tai/` directory on your Vita.
 Open `config.txt` in the same folder and add `ur0:tai/vitacontrol.skprx` under the `*KERNEL` header.
 Reboot the Vita and pair your controllers through the Settings app!